Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Generally, these require a bit more work.
 For example, if you want remote management, you must properly set up Dynamic DNS and remote access.

-Dynamic DNS: What it is and why it’s a useful feature
+How to dial home: What Dynamic DNS is and why it's useful

 But they’re slowly becoming a rare commodity since more and more vendors want to exert control over their products after a sale.